neillane-carvalho/mobile/README.md

 ## Requirements
 Before you can run the project, make sure you have the following installed on your machine:

-* Node.js: Download and [install Node.js](https://nodejs.org/en/download/)
+* `Node.js`: Download and [install Node.js](https://nodejs.org/en/download/)
-* npm (Node Package Manager): Installed with Node.js
+* `NPM` (Node Package Manager): Installed with Node.js
-* React Native CLI: Install globally using the following command:
+* `React Native CLI`: Install globally using the following command:
 ```bash
 npm install -g react-native-cli
 ```
-* Xcode (for iOS development) or Android Studio (for Android development): Follow the instructions on the React Native documentation to set up your development environment.
+* [Expo](https://expo.dev/) mobile app: Tool used in mobile development with React Native that allows access to native APIs of the device withou installing dependencies or altering native code.

 ## Getting Started
 Clone the repository to your local machine: